 For example, they may be beneficial to newborns who have a strong urge to suckle.
 They may also help babies who are struggling to latch for breastfeeding by improving their sucking ability.

-The issues with pacifiers is more about how long a child is allowed to use one.
+The issue with pacifiers is more about how long a child is allowed to use one.
 When children use pacifiers for too long it can affect their dental development.

 The consistent, long-term use of a pacifier can change the shape of the mouth and the position of the teeth and jaw.